xcoan/expmon/readme.md

 * POST
   * `/quotes/:name/:quote` Posts a new quote to the DB
+  * `/quotes` with a body hash { 'name': 'YOUR NAME HERE', 'quote': 'YOUR QUOTE HERE' }

 * PUT
   * `/quotes/:id/:up_name/:up_quote` Updates existing quote with given id with new name and new quote